Spinal manipulation and back pain go hand in hand. Into

 whose hands?
 Chiropractors’, most commonly!
 A new report drew

-the attention of Most Chiropractic Clinic as it describes the
+the attention of Most Chiropractic Clinic as it explains the

 current state of spinal manipulation delivery.
 Your

 Murfreesboro chiropractor puts forth effort to be your